Have a go at our next caption competition (above). Send entries by email only to captioncompetition@churchtimes.co.uk by 9 a.m., Monday 11 August.

 Here is the winning entry for the previous competition:

-A selection of this week’s entries:
+A SELECTION of this week’s entries:

 As ever, the winner receives a prize of Fairtrade chocolate, courtesy of Divine Chocolate.